Last Updated on June 6, 2021 by Lori Geurin

 - 100+ Fitness Motivation Quotes That Will Inspire You To Work Out

 - 10 Healthy Breakfast Ideas To Kick Off Your Morning

 Our metabolism includes all the processes our body goes through to convert the food we eat (calories) to energy our bodies can use.

-You may have heard that each of us has a magic weight, or a set point.
-This is the weight our body wants to stay at.
+You may have heard that each of us has a magic weight or a set point.
+This is the weight our body wants to remain at.
 It’s comfortable and easy for our body to stay at this weight, but it can make weight loss difficult past this point.

 When we lose weight our BMR slows down.
 It reduces the amount of calories we burn when we’re at rest.
 (2) Some of the former Biggest Loser contestants had a BMR much lower than would be expected of someone who had the same body composition and weight.